TNB142/crawl_data_kayak/README.md

-# crawl_data_kayak
+# Crawl Data from KAYAK

-Crawling flight data from KAYAK
+This project involves crawling flight data from KAYAK.
+The following tasks will be performed:

 ## Setup Environment